|Overview of the Delaware Court System

 In terms of interrelationships among the courts, the Delaware Court system is similar to a pyramid.
 The Justice of the Peace Court and the Alderman's Courts represent the base of the pyramid and the Supreme Court the apex of the pyramid.
 As a litigant goes upward through the court system pyramid, the legal issues generally become more complex and, thus, more costly to litigate.Delaware Courts

 The Justice of the Peace Court, the initial entry level into the court system for most citizens, has jurisdiction over civil cases in which the disputed amount is less than $15,000.
 In criminal cases, the Justice of the Peace Court hears certain misdemeanors and most motor vehicle cases (excluding felonies) and the Justices of the Peace may act as committing magistrates for all crimes.
 All permissible appeals are to the Court of Common Pleas, with the exception of findings of juvenile delinquency for contempt of court related to truancy proceedings which may be appealed to Family Court.
+The Justice of the Peace Court is authorized by the Constitution of Delaware, Article IV, Section 1.

 The Court of Common Pleas has jurisdiction in civil cases where the amount in controversy, exclusive of interest, does not exceed $50,000.
 In criminal cases, the Court of Common Pleas handles all misdemeanors occurring in the State except certain drug-related offenses and traffic offenses.
 Appeals may be taken to the Superior Court.
 The Court is also responsible for all preliminary hearings in felony cases.
+The statewide Court of Common Pleas was created by Title 10, Chapter 13 of the Delaware Code, effective July 5, 1973.
+By Act of the General Assembly on April 26, 2005, the Court of Common Pleas became a Constitutional Court, pursuant to Article IV, Section 7B of the Delaware Constitution.

 The Family Court has extensive jurisdiction over virtually all family and juvenile matters.
 All civil appeals, including those relating to juvenile delinquency, go directly to the Supreme Court while criminal cases are appealed to the Superior Court.
+The Constitution of Delaware, Article IV, Section 1, authorizes the Family Court.

 The Superior Court, the State's court of general jurisdiction, has original jurisdiction over criminal and civil cases except equity cases.
 The Court has exclusive jurisdiction over felonies and almost all drug offenses.
 In civil matters, the Court's authority to award damages is not subject to a monetary maximum.
 The Superior Court also serves as an intermediate appellate court by hearing appeals on the record from the Court of Common Pleas, the Family Court (in criminal cases), and a number of administrative agencies.
 Appeals from the Superior Court may be taken to the Supreme Court.